Rokiis1/roadmap/test_case_design/test_case_design.md

 **Explanation:**

-Focuses on scenarios and includes detailed information about each scenario.

 <details>
     <summary>Overview:</summary>

-- **Test Case-Based Specification Table:**

-    1. **Test Case ID:** A unique identifier for each test scenario.
-    2. **Test Case Description:** A high-level description of the scenario being tested.
-    3. **Preconditions:** Any conditions that must be met before the scenario can be executed.
-    4. **Test Data:** Specific data to be used during the scenario.
-    5. **Expected Results:** The expected outcome of the scenario.
-    6. **Postconditions:** Any conditions that should be met after the scenario is executed.

 - **Scenario-Based Test Specification Table:**

     1. **Scenario ID:** A unique identifier for each test scenario.
     2. **Scenario Description:** A high-level description of the scenario being tested.
     3. **Preconditions:** Any conditions that must be met before the scenario can be executed.
+    4. **Expected Results:** The expected outcome of the scenario.
+    5. **Postconditions:** Any conditions that should be met after the scenario is executed.

+- **Test Case-Based Specification Table:**

-    4. **Test Case ID:** A unique identifier for each test case derived from the scenario.
+    1. **Test Case ID:** A unique identifier for each test case.
+    2. **Scenario ID:** The identifier of the scenario this test case is derived from.
-    5. **Test Case Description:** A detailed description of the test case.
+    3. **Test Case Description:** A detailed description of the test case.
+    4. **Preconditions:** Any conditions that must be met before the test case can be executed.
-    6. **Test Data:** Specific data to be used during the test case.
+    5. **Test Data:** Specific data to be used during the test case.
-    7. **Expected Results:** The expected outcome of the test case.
+    6. **Expected Results:** The expected outcome of the test case.
-    8. **Postconditions:** Any conditions that should be met after the test case is executed.
+    7. **Postconditions:** Any conditions that should be met after the test case is executed.

-- *Test Steps(Optional):* Because they may not be needed for all test cases, especially those focusing on specific inputs or conditions.
+    8. **Test Steps(Optional):** Because they may not be needed for all test cases, especially those focusing on specific inputs or conditions.
 They are more useful for test cases that involve navigating through different pages or performing a sequence of actions.
 Preparing test steps is good practice for future end-to-end (E2E) testing.

 </details>